xmarkclx/multi-webcomponent-vue-poc/README.md

-# Vue Multi WebComponent POC
+# Vue Multi WebComponent POC / Starter
 Proof of Concept that you can have 2 web components in one file in Vue

 ## Project setup